WilliamKorcari/Project/README.md

 - get_file_name(fname = "analysis.root"):

-	Takes a string as an argument and checks if a file named as the argument string:
+	Takes a string as an argument (default "analysis.root").
+Checks if a file named as the argument string:

 		1. exists;